calcode/calcode.github.io/_posts/2014-01-15-google-adwords-study-guides.md

 ---
 layout: post
-title: Google Adwords certification study guides (fundamentals / advanced)
+title: Google Ads Study Guides
-permalink: google-adwords-study-guides/
+permalink: google-ads-study-guides/
 ---
 Updated: 17/06/2015 (Google Partners Program)

-Looking to expand your Google Adwords knowledge?
-Whether you manage Google Adwords campaigns on a daily basis, or are just learning to learn, a Google Adwords Certification can help.
-The certification will help with your understanding of paid media terminology, how campaigns work provide a method for you to show potential employers what you can do.
+Looking to expand your Google Ads knowledge?
+Whether you manage Google Ads campaigns daily or are just getting started, a Google Ads Certification can help.
+The certification will improve your understanding of paid media terminology, how campaigns work, and provide a way for you to demonstrate your expertise to potential employers.

-Thus, a lot of people look to the Google Adwords Certification to help with this, as they bundle study guides with certification.
-To help you with your exams, I've listed some Google Adwords Certification study guides that will help get you through both the Fundamental and Advanced Search Advertising exams.
+Many people turn to the Google Ads Certification for this purpose, as it includes study guides with the certification process.
+To help you prepare for your exams, I've compiled a list of Google Ads Certification study guides that will help you with both the Fundamentals and Advanced Search Advertising exams.

-It is possible to pass your Google Adwords exam without the need for physical guides or online revision packages.
-However if you do need additional help or would like something for your desk, this book is a great starting point - [Google AdWords For Dummies book](http://www.amazon.co.uk/gp/product/1118115619/ref=as_li_qf_sp_asin_tl?ie=UTF8&amp;camp=1634&amp;creative=6738&amp;creativeASIN=1118115619&amp;linkCode=as2&amp;tag=calsheblo-21).
+It’s possible to pass your Google Ads exam without physical guides or online revision packages.
+However, if you prefer additional help or something physical for your desk, the [Google AdWords For Dummies book](http://www.amazon.co.uk/gp/product/1118115619/ref=as_li_qf_sp_asin_tl?ie=UTF8&amp;camp=1634&amp;creative=6738&amp;creativeASIN=1118115619&amp;linkCode=as2&amp;tag=calsheblo-21) is a great starting point.

-So, where do you sit the exam?
+Where do you take the exam?

-**Introducing the Google Partners program.**
+## Introducing the Google Partners program

 - Google Partner Exams are now free!
-This means you don't need to pay for your Adwords exams anymore.
+This means you no longer need to pay for your Ads exams
-- The new Google Partners website is designed to allow you to revise and sit the exams, all via one portal.
+- The new Google Partners website is designed to allow you to revise and take exams all in one place
-- Resources from 3rd parties tend to be out of date and don't match the current Google Adwords Interface, nor the exam material.
-They do still provide value however and will no doubt be updated post launch of Google Partners.
+- Third-party resources can sometimes be outdated and may not reflect the current Google Ads interface or exam materials.
+However, they can still provide value and will likely be updated after the Google Partners launch
-- Google resources are at times a different from the interface, however you can bank on the Google material matching the exam.
+- Google’s own resources are the most reliable and will closely match the exam material

-In short, things are become a whole lot more clean when it comes to revision resources.
-Digging around for Google Adwords Certification study guides for your Fundamentals / Advanced Search exams is far less important post Google Partners launch.
+In short, revision resources have become much cleaner and more streamlined.
+After the Google Partners launch, searching for Google Ads Certification study guides for your Fundamentals / Advanced Search exams is far less critical.

 ##1.
 Official Google Study Guides

-The Google Partners area provides all the initial steps to get you up and running.
-You will be able to access to seminars, study guides and much more.
-Essential for you kicking off your Google Adwords Certification study.
+The Google Partners area provides all the initial steps to get you started.
+You’ll have access to seminars, study guides, and much more, which are essential for kicking off your Google Ads Certification study.

 - Visit the [Google Partners help area](https://support.google.com/partners/topic/3204437?hl=en-GB&amp;ref_topic=3111012)
 - Download the [Google Adwords Fundementals study guide (PDF)](https://support.google.com/partners/answer/3045820?hl=en-GB)